-A story from TLG’s Make Lunch club member
+A story from a TLG Make Lunch club member

 The school holidays are a source of joy for many pupils who relish the chance to relax and spend time with friends away from school.
-For an increasing number of children and families across the country, however, the school holidays can cause a great deal of stress and anxiety, as struggling families who rely on the vital lifeline of free school lunches face the prospect of weeks without regular meals.
+However, for an increasing number of children and families in the UK, the school holidays can cause a great deal of stress and anxiety, as struggling families who rely on the vital lifeline of free school lunches face the prospect of weeks without regular meals.

-We’re highlighting one story from a single mum who utilises the TLG Make Lunch Clubs to provide her children with nutritious meals during the school holidays, without which, would have left the family facing weeks of food insecurity.
+We are highlighting one story from a single mum who utilises the TLG Make Lunch Clubs to provide her children with nutritious meals during the school holidays, without which would have left the family facing weeks of food insecurity.

 TLG Make Lunch clubs

-To help ensure that struggling families are supported during the school holidays, not-for-profit charity TLG (Transforming Lives for Good) created their TLG Make Lunch programme to equip churches across the UK to bring hope to these families through holiday lunch clubs.
+To support struggling families during the school holidays, not-for-profit charity TLG (Transforming Lives for Good) created their TLG Make Lunch programme to equip churches across the UK to bring hope to these families through holiday lunch clubs.

 Each club offers free, hot, and healthy meals to children and families who would otherwise face food insecurity during the school holidays.
 The TLG Make Lunch clubs are available to any family in need and provide a safe place to visit during the school break, where families can connect and access nutritious, hot meals.

 For one TLG Make Lunch member and her children, the school holidays were a time of anxiety and uncertainty.

 “I worry a lot as I struggle to get food in for my kids.
 Every day I wake up worried that social services are going to come knocking on my door to take away my kids because I haven’t been able to feed them.”